Ada-Developers-Academy/core-unit-2/intermediate-sql/database-relationships.md

 ![Books and authors connected by the author_id field](../assets/intermediate-sql__database-relationships__books-authors.svg) *Fig. Books and authors connected by the `author_id` field*

 The lines connecting the tables link the matching columns.
-We will further explain notation of the diagram later in this lesson.

 ## Types of Relationships